ongres/stackgres/doc/content/en/02-demo-quickstart/01-setting-up-the-environment/03-kind/_index.md

 For checking the latest available version for the `kindest/node`, you can do so as follows:

     ```bash
+    kind create cluster --image kindest/node:v1.17.11
+    ```

+We recommend to use the latest version available in the `1.17` tag.
+For checking the latest available version for the `kindest/node`, you can do so as follows:

+    ```bash
     curl https://registry.hub.docker.com/v2/repositories/kindest/node/tags/ \
         | jq '.results[] | select(.name|test("1.17")) | .name'
     ```